Hiroshi Koike

-Career
+Early life and career

 Koike was born in Hitachi-shi, Ibaraki.
 When he came to Tokyo, in order to take a college entrance examination for the department of architecture, he was shocked when he saw a film directed by Federico Fellini.
-As a result of that he changed his mind and became determined to be a film director.
+That experience led Koike to pursue film making.
 While studying sociology at Hitotsubashi University, he started to produce a play, rather than a film, because he was told that "movies and theater are the same" by his friends, and ended up hosting a student theater company.

 After graduating from university, he worked as a TV director of documentary programs, but left the company after two years.
-In 1982 he founded Pappa TARAHUMARA with Ogawa Michiko and other friends from college.
+In 1982, he founded Pappa TARAHUMARA with Ogawa Mariko and other friends from college.
+In 1995, Koike established a school for performing arts, PAI, of which he is the president.
 Koike was involved in all 55 productions of the group as the director, playwright, and choreographer for 30 years until 2012.

 After the 2011 Tōhoku earthquake and tsunami, he decided to dissolve the group in 2012; Koike claimed feeling trapped by Japan and Japanese cultural administration spurred his decision.
 In the same year, the group held the Papa-Tara Final Festival.
 In June, soon after the dissolution of Pappa TARAHUMARA, he established the Hiroshi Koike Bridge Project (HKBP).
-Focusing on education, publication, and creation with creativity as the core, HKBP has been strongly aware of "cross-cultural" and "multicultural," and experienced a number of international collaborative projects.
-Since 2013, HKBP has been working on a theater adaptation of the ancient epic Mahabharata with artists from various Asian countries for 8 years.
-Other productions of HKBP include: The Restaurant of Many Orders, which is based on Kenji Miyazawa's novel, and World Series, in which Koike deeply deals with social problems today with his unique "sensory approach."
+From 2013 through 2021, HKBP produced a theatrical adaptation of the ancient epic Mahabharata with artists from various Asian countries.
+Other productions of HKBP include The Restaurant of Many Orders, which is based on Kenji Miyazawa's novel, World Series, and The Phoenix Project.
+The Phoenix Project is a series of 4 new productions created and performed in Poland, Malaysia, Brazil and Japan.
+Koike's productions tackle what it means to be a human being and how to live in harmony with the world and each other.

-Koike has been known for his unique artistic approach, which is beyond conventional genres such as drama, dance and visual arts.
-His productions have been highly acclaimed worldwide and have been invited by several international festivals and theaters such as the Next Wave Festival at the Brooklyn Academy of Music.
+Koike's productions have been highly acclaimed worldwide and have been invited by several international festivals and theaters such as the Next Wave Festival at the Brooklyn Academy of Music.
 Koike's works have been performed in 40 countries.
 In addition to his work with many international artists and productions all over the world, he has also conducted workshops for professional artists and citizens.

 Koike has served Tsukuba Art Center as the artistic director from 1997 to 2004, the Asian Performing Arts Forum as a member of the executive committee in 1998, and Japan Foundation as the member of the Special Donation Council from 2005 to 2011.
-In 1995 Koike established a school for performing arts, PAI, of which he is the president.